benmatselby/sublime-phpcs/README.md

 * Sniff the current file

-You can also open up the Command Palette (CTRL + SHIFT + P on Linux), and type 'PHP CodeSniffer' to see what you can do with PHP CodeSniffer in the currently open file.
+You can also open up the Command Palette (CTRL + SHIFT + P on Linux), and type 'PHP Code Sniffer' to see what you can do with the PHP Code Sniffer plugin in the currently open file.

 For more information on how to run this plugin, visit [here](http://soulbroken.co.uk/code/sublimephpcs)